Rusiko

 A Warsaw traditional-cuisine restaurant that makes sense when reliability matters

-Rusiko is in Warsaw, the verified details are practical: traditional cuisine, €€ pricing, smart casual dress, opening hours from Tuesday through Sunday, with Monday closed.
+Rusiko is in Warsaw, the details are practical: traditional cuisine, €€ pricing, smart casual dress, opening hours from Tuesday through Sunday, with Monday closed.
 The restaurant is also associated with chef/owner David Holman.

 The value test here is simple.
 At €€, the meal should make sense for diners who want traditional cuisine without treating the booking as a major splurge.
-Rusiko is worth considering when that middle lane is the brief.
+Rusiko works when that middle lane is the brief.
 If the plan is a highly structured or more formal evening, choose another option instead.
 If the plan is a traditional meal with confirmed Michelin Guide recognition behind it, Rusiko is a stronger fit.

 Chef David Holman's name gives the restaurant a clearer point of reference than many broad traditional-cuisine listings, but the decision should not rest on biography alone.
-For diners, the practical question is whether Rusiko's verified profile matches the occasion: traditional cuisine, €€ pricing, smart casual dress, a Michelin Guide Poland 2026 Plate.
+For diners, the practical question is whether Rusiko's profile matches the occasion: traditional cuisine, €€ pricing, smart casual dress, a Michelin Guide Poland 2026 Plate.

 Who should book it, who should look elsewhere